JoshWein/MemTool/Readme.md

 * Create a input format for implicit allocators and/or full memory information (free and allocated blocks) using the HW3 format as a starting point.
   * Explicit format works for implicit lists.
 * Calculate and display the amount of internal fragmentation.
-  * Full Memory Information lists will display Requested vs. Recieved for internal fragmentation as a pie chart in the sidebar.
+  * Full Memory Information lists will display Requested vs. Received for internal fragmentation as a pie chart in the sidebar.
   * Requested percentage is how much of the allocated space was used.
-  * Recieved percentage is the leftover space ie. internal fragmentation.
+  * Received percentage is the leftover space ie. internal fragmentation.
 * Mark/color/etc the internal fragmentation in each block.
+  * Full Memory Information lists calculate the internal fragmentation in each block and colors in the blocks a lighter red the more fragmentation there is.
+The exact percentage is displayed when hovering over the blocks.

+## Performance - Average of 10
+* 2000 	  bytes 		- 2ms
+* 5000 	  bytes 		- 2ms
+* 10000   bytes 		- 3ms
+* 50000   bytes 		- 12ms
+* 100000  bytes 		- 23ms
+* 1048576 bytes [1MB] 	- 268ms
+* 5242880 bytes [5MB] 	- 2684ms